christianaao/fe-news-article/README.md

 1. Clone or fork this repo.

+2. In your terminal, locate the directory you would like to save the code to and type `git clone` followed by the cloned/forked repo link.

-2. Run `npm install` in your terminal to install all dependencies.
+3. In the cloned directory, type `npm install` in your terminal to install all dependencies.

-3. Run `npm run dev` or and a URL will be generated in the terminal directing you to the news article website.
+4. Type `npm run dev` or and a URL will be generated in the terminal directing you to the news article website.

 ☺ I hope you enjoy browsing through my website ☺